Jazzy Folk Musician

 Flings & Things didn’t happen in a nice, tidy flow.
 She disrupted her life and burgeoning career in Prince George to move to Vancouver in 2012 to obtain her degree, which she completed in 2016.
 She was focused, at that point, on her children’s young adulthood and a new domestic partnership with noted comedian, writer, motorcycle racer and screen arts prop-builder Carter Hortie.

-She kept her music muscles flexing by teaching a host of aspiring students, and running the ambitious annual singing competition so founded back in Prince George, Limelight Quest, which continues to thrive to this day.
+She kept her music muscles flexing by teaching a host of aspiring students, and running the ambitious annual singing competition so founded back in Prince George, Limelight Quest, which closed in 2019.

 These endeavours also flexed her maternal muscles as she passes on influence and guidance to the next generation of musicians.

 It was that instinct that took over when tragedy struck, and indirectly jolted her back into the studio.